for-l00p/meetup_rsvp_prediction/README.md

 I ran a K-Means clustering algorithm on a TF-IDF vectorized matrix with 250 features of ~33K member profiles.
 After running an elbow plot, the optimal cluster size seem to be around X.

-I pulled the top keywords for each cluster and mapped each member to the appropriate cluster group.
-Now, if you're looking to find members interested in a specific topic, you can run a search in the cluster keywords list and find all members belonging to that particular cluster.
+With cluster size determined, I pulled the top keywords for each cluster and mapped each member to the appropriate cluster group.
+With this information, we can now find segments of members based on their interests and group activity by running a search of cluster keywords.

 ## Model Deployment with Flask